Nilyang404/MERN-CRUD-APP-Demo/README.md

 # MERN-CRUD-Demo
-A MERN stack CRUD demo
+This project documents how to create a CRUD demo from 0 with MERN stack